 There will be two Speaking Exams via zoom individually with each student, one at the end of chapter 3, right after the Midterm Exam and one at the end of chapter 5 right before the Final Exam.
 You will receive the available times to schedule your appointment before the interviews take place.
 The questions for the interview will be similar to the ones asked in the practice, but not the same.
-Sometimes there will similar topics, but different questions, for example.
-The meetings will be on zoom and you will find the zoom link on d2l under 'Content' when the time comes.
+You will be provided with a set off questions to practice, but those questions will only serve you as a guide to prepare, your professor reserves the right to ask you different questions from the list.
+The meetings will be on zoom and you will find the zoom link on d2l under 'Content' only when the time comes.